 Just go to a vegan section of your local store, and you will find at least a few forms of tofu, such as smoked tofu, sliced tofu, and other options.

 Pro tip: Due to its texture, tofu is a perfect swap for chicken.
 It’s super easy to make tofu crispy enough and give it all the flavors of your favorite dish.
 And while tofu has no distinct flavor on its own, it quickly absorbs the flavor of other ingredients in any dish.

-Another soy-based protein, tempeh, is pretty similar to tofu, but it has a slightly harder texture.
+Another soy-based protein, tempeh, is pretty similar to tofu but has a slightly harder texture.

-It’s made out of fermented soybeans, has a darker brown color and is an amazing source of protein, vitamins, and fiber.
-It is higher in protein compared to tofu and has relatively low fat as well.
+It’s made out of fermented soybeans, has a darker brown color, and is an amazing source of protein, vitamins, and fiber.
+It is higher in protein than tofu and has relatively low fat.

-Dr. Ruscio says it is also loaded with probiotics that typically occur in fermented products and cultured milk making it a great probiotic!
+Also, it is loaded with probiotics that typically occur in fermented products and cultured milk, making it a great probiotic!

 Pro Tip: Tempeh is a perfect meat substitute for tacos and meatballs because it can be molded into literally anything.
 And what’s better, with the right spices, it can be made to taste exactly like pork or beef.
 Similar to tofu, it also takes on the taste of other ingredients in a dish.

-The wheat-based seitan is rich in protein and if often compared to chicken because of its chewy texture.
+The wheat-based seitan is rich in protein and is often compared to chicken because of its chewy texture.

-If you have been on a plant-based diet for a little bit, you might have noticed that many vegan restaurants use seitan instead of chicken in their dishes because the seitan’s texture is very similar to the one of white meat.
+If you have been on a plant-based diet for a bit, you might have noticed that many vegan restaurants use seitan instead of chicken in their dishes because the seitan’s texture is very similar to white meat.